 The light bulb technology is what determines the energy usage.
 The below table shows that it is a worthy investment to upgrade your home to LED light bulbs.
 It simply makes sense.

 Would you like to schedule a home inspection?
-Schedule a new home or maintenance inspection today and Lucent Home Inspections will provide a thorough report regarding the needs of your home.
+Schedule an inspection today and Lucent Property Inspections will provide a thorough report regarding the needs of your home.
 We will also give tips for improving your home energy efficiency.
 As professional home inspectors, we serve Peoria, Bloomington, Normal, Morton, Washington, Dunlap, Hudson, Eureka, Goodfield, and more!